MIGRAINES & DISABILITY BENEFITS

 - Help you file your application for SSD and SSI benefits

-- Help you confirm your visit to your Consultative Examination
+- Help you confirm your visit to the SSA doctor exam

 - Request a Hearing with an Administrative Law Judge (ALJ)

-- Request review of an unfavorable decision with the Appeals Council
+- Request review an SSA decision with the Appeals Council

 - Request review of an Appeals Council denial in Federal Court